arpeggito/Kinesis_DataStream_Pipeline/README.md

         b.
 Check if there's a 'prefix/' and 'duplicated/' folder
            Note: The duplicated folder will only show up if you send 2 times the same event with the same 'UUID'
         ![image](https://github.com/arpeggito/babbel_challenge/assets/145495639/99fbf3b4-73b6-4162-afaa-77a8ac64e7ef)

+## Conclusion
+This architecture provides a robust and scalable solution for processing and storing a high volume of diverse events in real-time.
+By leveraging AWS services like Kinesis, Lambda, and S3, we ensure efficient data processing, deduplication, and storage, while maintaining scalability and cost-effectiveness.